Vamshikrishna201/Java-8-Features/src/v3_Functional_Interfaces/a1_Functional_Interfaces_Notes.md

 }
 ```
 **1.1) BiPredicate interface**

-- The `Predicate<T>` takes only one parameter and returns the result.

 Now suppose we have requirement where wer need to send two parameters (i.e, Person object and min age to vote) and then return the result.
 Here, we can use `BiPredicate<T, T>.`